zegoldengecko/Random-Games/README.md

  - Pacman, game is incomplete, may be worked on at a later date
  - Programmed in C++
  - Raylib is required

+Snake - Unfinished
+ - A variation of the standard snake game
+ - Programmed in C++
+ - Raylib is required
+ - Works as intended until death, at which point game crashes.
+May be worked on later